soreau/bbgtkwin/README.md

 This project builds the Python and GTK framework for BleachBit to use on Microsoft Windows.
 This includes introspection support and a PyGObject wheel.
-We use Microsoft Visual C++ and vcpkg instead of gcc and msys2.
+Consistent with PyPI packaging practices, we use Microsoft Visual C++ and vcpkg instead of gcc and MSYS2.

-As of 2025-03-27, this project builds
+As of 2025-11-30, this project builds:
-* Python 3.11.10
+* Python 3.12.9
-* GTK 3.24.43
+* GTK 3.24.51
-* PyGObject 3.51.0
+* PyGObject 3.55.0
+* Pango 1.56.4
+* Fontconfig 2.15.0
+* HarfBuzz 12.2.0

 The build environment is GitHub Actions with MSVC++ 2022.
 For more information about the build environment and build